vossstef/VIC20Nano/README.md

 JiffyDOS can be used as well known Speedloader.
 You have to convert the Jiffy Kernal JiffyDOS_VIC-20.bin into a MI file, update the gowin_prom_kernal.ipc with the IP Generator and synthesize the Project + update the TN.
 Change in OSD the c1541 DOS to Jiffy too.<br>

 ## RAM Expansion
 Size and Region can be activated in several steps.
+A change takes effect immediately.
 |Expansion| $0400 3k | $2000 8k |$4000 8k |$6000 8k |
 | - | - | - |- |- |
 | Block | 0 | 1 |2 |3 |